MLS: Medical Laboratory Science Courses

 Co-requisite: MLS 4460L

-This course focuses on the study of bacteria associated with infectious diseases.
-This includes microbial taxonomy, physiology, genetics and host-parasite relationships as they apply to clinical microbiology.
+This course focuses on the study of bacteria associated with infectious diseases, including microbial taxonomy, physiology, genetics and host-parasite relationships as they apply to clinical microbiology.
 Pathogens of particular organ systems, pathogenesis of infectious disease, clinical manifestations, etiology and epidemiology of disease are covered.
 Interpretation of test results and clinical relevance are taught utilizing case studies.
 Permission is required.

 MLS 4460L Diagnostic Microbiology I Laboratory